fanliao/go-promise/README.md

 v, typ, ok := f.GetOrTimeout(100)  //return nil, 0, false
 ```

-### Join the multiple futures
+### Waits for multiple futures

-Can join the multiple futures
+Creates a future that will complete when all of the supplied future have completed.
 ```go
 task1 := func() (r []interface{}) {
 	time.Sleep(100 * time.Millisecond)